 to remove.
 No studies have been done to back up these claims.
 You also don't need

 to buy special vinegar solutions to apply to the scalp before picking nits.
-Good old-fashioned
+Water

-petroleum jelly, mayonnaise, or olive oil are sometimes used in an attempt to suffocate
+Though petroleum jelly, mayonnaise, or olive oil are sometimes used to try to suffocate

 head lice, these treatments may not work.
 If medicine doesn't work and you want to

 try these methods, talk to your doctor first.

 A few important things to NOT do: Don't use a hairdryer after

 applying scalp treatments.
 Some treatments for lice use flammable ingredients and